thomasrobertgee/recipe-app/README.md

 Here are some of the planned features to evolve the app from an MVP into a full-featured product.

 ### New Core Features
-1.  **"Smart Pantry" Shopping List Sync:** Automatically cross-reference a recipe's ingredients with the user's "My Pantry" list.
-Any items the user already has will be moved to an "Already in your pantry" section of the shopping list, preventing duplicate purchases.
+1.  ~~**"Smart Pantry" Shopping List Sync:** Automatically cross-reference a recipe's ingredients with the user's "My Pantry" list.
+Any items the user already has will be moved to an "Already in your pantry" section of the shopping list, preventing duplicate purchases.~~ (Implemented!)
 2.  **Price-Drop Alerts ("Stock Up" Notifier):** Create a "Watchlist" for staple items.
 If the scraper finds a price that is significantly lower than the item's historical average, send the user an in-app notification.

 ### Existing Feature Improvements